 Additionally, in February 2016, we issued the 2021 Notes.
 The 2021 Notes are convertible at an initial conversion rate of 58.4454 shares of our common stock per \$1,000 principal amount of the 2021 Notes, subject to adjustment under the indenture governing the 2021 Notes, which is equal to an initial conversion price of approximately \$17.11 per share of our common stock.
 Upon conversion, the 2021 Notes will be settled in shares of our common stock, together with a cash payment in lieu of delivering any fractional shares.
 The conversion rate will be subject to adjustment in some events but will not be adjusted for any accrued and unpaid interest.
 In addition, following certain corporate events that occur prior to the maturity date, we will increase the conversion rate for a holder who elects to convert its 2021 Notes in connection with such a corporate event in certain circumstances.
 Holders who convert on or after the date that is one year after the last date of original issuance of the 2021 Notes may also be entitled to receive, under certain circumstances, an interest make-whole payment payable in shares of common stock.
 In November 2018, we entered into a supplemental indenture with U.S. Bank National Association, as trustee, to that certain Indenture, dated as of February 9, 2016, relating to our 2021 Notes.
-Pursuant to the supplemental indenture, the Indenture was amended to allow each Holder, as defined in the Indenture, or any beneficial owner, that is less than or equal to the 9.985% Cap, as defined in the Indenture, or any other limit previously elected and then applicable to such Holder or beneficial owner upon written notice delivered to us at least three business days prior to the date of effectiveness of such beneficial ownership limit, or such shorter period as may be agreed upon by the us, specifying the percentage of shares of our common stock outstanding for the beneficial ownership limit that shall apply to such Holder or beneficial owner.
-Without regard to this conversion limitation, the 2021
+Pursuant to the supplemental indenture, the Indenture was amended to allow each Holder, as defined in the Indenture, or any beneficial holder of any 2021 Notes to, at its option, elect a limit on beneficial ownership as to such Holder or beneficial owner, but not as to any other Holder or beneficial owner, that is less than or equal to the 9.985% Cap, as defined in the Indenture, or any other limit previously elected and then applicable to such Holder or beneficial owner upon written notice delivered to us at least three business days prior to the date of effectiveness of such beneficial ownership limit, or such shorter period as may be agreed upon by the us, specifying the percentage of shares of our common stock outstanding for the beneficial ownership limit that shall apply to such Holder or beneficial owner.
+Without regard to this conversion limitation, the 2021 Notes are convertible into 31,166,835 shares of our common stock, assuming a conversion date of September 30, 2019, which amount is inclusive of 28,439,015 of shares of our common stock issuable (i) in exchange of the Optional Exchange Principal Amount, or (ii) upon conversion of the Series B-2 Preferred Stock issuable in exchange of the Optional Exchange Principal Amount.